5 Automatic image and video Analysis

 # A tibble: 3 × 6

-image description image_type women men celebrate
+description image_type women men celebrate image

-<chr> <chr> <chr> <lgl> <lgl> <lgl>
+<chr> <fct> <lgl> <lgl> <lgl> <chr>

-1 data/jgu_insta//2024-05-10_12-33… A woman is… illustrat… TRUE FALSE FALSE
+1 A cartoon-style illustration of a woma… illustrat… TRUE FALSE FALSE data…

-2 data/jgu_insta//2024-05-30_14-03… A woman st… photo TRUE TRUE FALSE
+2 A woman with short gray hair, wearing … photo TRUE TRUE FALSE data…

 In the end, we obtain all the coded categories in a tidy tibble.